by Nancy Jo Cullen, Alexandria Patience, and Rose Scollard

 Alexandria Patience is a writer, theatre director and performer.
 She was a founding members and Artistic Director of Maenad Theatre, Calgary.
 She has written or contributed to Mother Tongue, Aphra, The Cocoa Diary, Speaking in Mother Tongues and You.
 A section from You was translated into Spanish and published in the Argentinian anthology El Perfecto Sexo.
 She was a founding member of MasQuirx, Calgary´s visual and performing arts group which has toured internationally.
 For many years Alexandria programmed and curated film and video for herland, feminist film & video Celebration.
 Working with the homeless to give them a voice she created the video see me, which was screened at Document 2 film festival in Glasgow and is used as a Scottish medical training tool.
 Recent audio art works include: two outdoor audio walks, Portskerral Melvic Stories 1 & 2; DownloadLowdoan, a national podcast project in which she represented the North, the Hebrides, Orkney Islands and the Shetlands; and Fichead Eun, a Children’s Parliament audio and visual art project in the Uists district of Scotland.
 She creates large-scale public art projects and has exhibited art works internationally.
 She is currently living on the north coast of Scotland and working as a freelance interdisciplinary artist and storyteller who also creates festivals and community events.
 Alexandria’s core drive is the art of storytelling and a consuming interest in the rituals supporting us through death and grief.

-Rose Scollard, another founder of Maenad Theatre, wrote Metamorphoses I & II, Maenad’s first production.
+Rose Scollard, co-founder of Maenad Theatre, wrote Metamorphoses I & II, Maenad’s first production.
 Three other of her plays — 13th God, Bete Blanche/Tango Noir, and Shea of the White Hands — also premiered with Maenad.
 During her time as Markin-Flanagan Distinguished Writers playwright-in-residence (1997) her play Caves of Fancy, about Mary Shelley and the creation of Frankenstein was presented at the University of Calgary’s international Shelley/Wollstonecraft conference and published in Mary Wollstonecraft and Mary Shelley: Writing Lives (Wilfrid Laurier University Press).

 Fifteen of her plays have been collected electronically in North American Women’s Drama, Alexander Street Press.
 Firebird, a play for young audiences, was translated into German as Feuervogel and premiered with Frie Kammerspiele in Magdeburg, Germany (2003).
 Tango Noir, a collection of three of her plays was published by Frontenac House (2012).
 She is co-author with Caroline Russell-King of Strategies: The Business of Being a Playwright in Canada.
 (Playwrights Union of Canada, 2000).